schustischuster/evoGE/GOslim/Readme.md

 </br>

-To reproduce the results of this study, execute the following function call:
+To reproduce the results of this study, execute the following function calls:

 ```R
 getExprCons(nquant = 500, qtype = "base_mean")